gcmelo76/Calculator-Project/README.md

 The services will be available after Kafka and the applications are fully initialized.

+## API Documentation

+For detailed API documentation, see [docs/api-documentation.md](docs/api-documentation.md).

+The Swagger UI is available at: `http://localhost:8084/swagger-ui/index.html`

-## API Endpoints
+## Quick API Reference

-All endpoints accept GET requests with query parameters `a` and `b` as decimal numbers.
+All endpoints accept POST requests with query parameters `a` and `b` as decimal numbers.

 - Addition: `http://localhost:8084/api/calculator/add?a=10&b=5`
 - Subtraction: `http://localhost:8084/api/calculator/subtract?a=10&b=5`